nuts-foundation/nuts-node/docs/pages/technology/vc-concepts.rst

 Every entry between `{` and `}` represents an index.
 It contains multiple numbers that it represents a compound index.
 The second number is the place in the compound index.
 Every combination of numbers must be unique.
 The indices are dependent on the use case.
 For example: revoking requires an index on `issuer` and `id` (to find all issued and to revoke).
-Searching requires an index on `type` combined with the fields that will be used in the search query (`company.name` in this example).

 Restrictions
 ============